Sasha Toperich

-Sasha Toperich, also written as Saša Toperić (born 1972), is a naturalized American and former Bosnian author, academic, diplomat, and strategist.
+Sasha Toperich, also written as Saša Toperić (born 1972), is a naturalized American scholar and politician, also an Israeli citizen and Sarajevo born author, academic, diplomat, and strategist.
 In his youth, Toperich was known as a skilled concert pianist.
 He is currently the Senior Executive Vice President of the Transatlantic Leadership Network, a Washington, D.C. think tank.

 Early life

 Toperich was born in Sarajevo, then part of Yugoslavia but now in Bosnia and Herzegovina.
 He began playing piano at the age of four.
 During his years of study, he won first prize at the piano students competition in Dubrovnik.

 In the early 1990s, Toperich moved to Jerusalem, where he completed formal training at the Rubin Academy of Music and Dance, studying under Irina Berkovich.
 Later on, Toperich earned his doctoral degree at the Music Academy in Lovran, Croatia, where he studied with Marina Ambokadze.